Fuzzy dark matter dynamics in tidally perturbed dwarf spheroidal galaxy satellites: Discussion

 In terms of measuring and resolving the internal velocity field of a dSph, the line-of-sight velocity is the easiest component to obtain.
 Unfortunately, it is unfeasible to resolve a dSph's spatial extent along the line-of-sight (e.g. via parallax); hence, the distance-$v_\text{l.o.s}$ pair is not available.
 Instead, one would have to rely on sky angle coordinates and proper motion measurements in order to detect a correlation between a spatial coordinate and its corresponding velocity.
 As discussed in section~\ref{sec:intro}, \emph{Gaia}'s proper motion measurements are starting to resolve the internal dSph dynamics of some objects, which will improve further with future data releases.
 In fact, the precision of proper motion measurements improves significantly faster than for the parallax (the uncertainties scale like $T^{-3/2}$ and $T^{-1/2}$, respectively, where $T$ is the total observation time \citep{GaiaEDR3}).
 The upcoming LSST survey will provide proper motions and significantly greater depths than the \emph{Gaia} liming magnitude.
 Furthermore, the combination of surveys can produce extremely precise proper motion measurements.
 Ref.~\cite{GaiaHSTcombined2022} discusses how data from the Hubble Space Telescope and \emph{Gaia} DR5 could produce proper motions with a precision of a few $10^{-2}~\masyr$, even for stars close to \emph{Gaia}'s apparent magnitude limit.
 For a dSph at a distance of 100~kpc, $10^{-2}~\masyr$ corresponds to a velocity precision of $4.5~\kmsec$, which would likely be enough to resolve a dSph's internal kinematics given a larger amount of statistics.
 Given these near future advances, it could be possible to detect the signatures identified in this work, if present in dSphs around our own Milky Way.

 Although acquiring sufficiently precise proper motion observations to resolve the internal kinematics of dSphs is feasible, it is much easier to measure precise line-of-sight velocities.
 In appendix~\ref{app:more_results}, we showed what could be observable when limited to this single velocity component.
 Given the chosen initial conditions, we do see clear differences between the simulated FDM and CDM cases.
 For example, the test-particles in the FDM potential have phase-space kurtoses that oscillate dramatically.
 Furthermore, the CDM halo re-forms its core and returns to a new stable central density and spatial configuration significantly faster than the corresponding FDM soliton.
 However, it is unclear to what extent these differences are reconcilable if given a greater freedom in choosing the initial conditions of our simulations, especially when observations are limited to fewer phase-space dimensions.
 Potentially, the dynamical properties of FDM and CDM could still manifest themselves in an observable manner, even when limited to velocities along the line-of-sight.
-In that case, a sophisticated method of inference could identify what phase-space structures are possible and likely to arise, based on a suite of satellite initial conditions and constraints on the perturbing tidal force, specifically tailored to the object of study.
-Such a method could also account for all relevant phase-space dimensions jointly, rather than just their different 2d projections.
-The development of such a computationally sophisticated machinery is left for future work.
+This would require the development of a more sophisticated method of inference, which we leave for future work.